 AS A FOREIGN CORPORATION CAN I FILE A SINGLE APPLICATION FOR USE OF MY MARK ON MORE THAN ONE GOOD OR IN ASSOCIATION WITH MORE THAN ONE SERVICE IN INDIA

 Yes.
 India recognizes the system of multi-class applications and follows the International Classification.
-There are 42 classes in which the goods and services have been divided in India and you can file for multi-class applications both for goods and services.
+There are 45 classes in which the goods and services have been divided in India (as per NICE Classification) and you can file for multi-class applications both for goods and services.